 Scope note:

 This property associates an instance of I7 Belief Adoption with the instance of I12 Adopted Belief that was established and possibly selected from the interpretation of the source or sources referred to by the property J14 adopted interpretation of.
 This property implies a relation of trust in the reliability of the sources.
-The actual believed content, i.e., propositions about some past reality and adopted from the source, should be documented using the property J4 that.
+The actual believed content, i.e., propositions about some past reality that have been adopted from the source, should be documented using the property J4 that.

 Examples:

-Francesca Bologna’s adoption of Tacitus’ belief where Emperor Nero was when the Great Fire started (I7) adopted interpretation Francesca Bologna’s belief that Nero was at Antium when the Great Fire broke out and did not return to Rome until the fire approached his house (I12).
-(F. Bologna, 2021)
+Francesca Bologna adopting the belief of Tacitus concerning Emperor Nero's whereabouts at the beginning of the Great Fire (I7) adopted interpretation the belief of Francesca Bologna according to which Nero was at Antium when the Great Fire broke out and did not return to Rome until the fire had approached his hous (I12) (Bologna, 2021)

 In First Order Logic: